KayDeeTee/RotN-Hitmapper/README.md

 # RotN-Hitmapper
 hitmapper for rift of the necrodancer

-Make folder called Charts next to RiftOfTheNecrodancer.exe
+Make a folder called Charts next to RiftOfTheNecrodancer.exe

 In game enable Golden lute then play a song or use one of the keybinds to auto go through them.